Individual Taxpayer Identification Number (ITIN)

 Option 3 – Apply in person

-1. Complete an ITIN Certification Letter request via iGlobal
+1. Complete an ITIN Certification Letter request via iGlobal.

-3. Complete IRS W-8BEN form (only if claiming tax treaty benefits)
+3. Complete IRS W-8BEN form (only if claiming tax treaty benefits).

-4. Collect all required documents and attend an in-person appointment with the IRS
+4. Collect all required documents and attend an in-person appointment with the IRS.

 5. After processing, the IRS will issue your ITIN by mail.

-Note: If you have applied and your application for an SSN was denied, you must submit the denial letter that you received from the SSA, you do not need a DSO ITIN Certification Letter if you choose to apply in person.
+Note: If you applied for an SSN and your application was denied, you must submit the denial letter that you received from the SSA.
+Make an appointment at a designated IRS Taxpayer Assistance Center.

 • Call for Appointment: (844) 545-5640

-For an Assistance Center location use the Taxpayer Assistance Center Office Locator
+For an Assistance Center location, use the Taxpayer Assistance Center Office Locator

-Closest locations to UCSC: San Jose
+Closest locations to UCSC:

 • 55 S. Market St. Suite 100, CA 95113